ARTHURWAKER/Mods-for-CSTRIKE/README.md

 Updates soon, contact me if u has problems
 Mod by Happytheres and me
 Big THX to VX MOHAMED AND OMAR

+works for windows, termux box, winlator, exagear, linux, servers etc can have error on termux box on some devices